rohandubey/rohandubey/README.md

 </a>
 <br />
 <br />
 I am a life-long learner, and I am always very focused on maximising my learning experiences.
 I am a tech freak who stays updated with recent technological advancement and love to discover new tech in the industry.
-I love to dig deep down into a progran and see how all the pieces fit together in my free time.
+I love to dig deep down into a program and see how all the pieces fit together in my free time.
 I am a curious Learner and also academically oriented to maximize my learnings.

 Technologies worked on:
 - Python, C/C++, SQL, Matlab, HTML/CSS, Shell, Julia